 The old Strömfors Iron Works is a beautiful destination by the Kymijoki river in Ruotsinpyhtää, approximately 18 km east from the centre of Loviisa.
 In the Forge Museum you can learn about how iron was forged in the olden days.
 Forging exhibitions are held on many Saturdays during the summer in the restored Upper Forge.
 The Strömfors Iron Works is characterized by handicraft and in the small shops you can buy handicraft, presents and art.
 A series of art exhibitions are held during the summer in the Tallinvintti gallery.
 You can go swimming in the Kymijoki river at the Kiramo beach near the Iron Works area or go for a hike along the Kukuljärvi trail (approx. 8 km).

 If you are interested in the history of the Iron Works, you can participate in a guided tour or get to know the area by a drama tour lead by Virginia af Forselles herself.
 The tours are suitable for adults and older children.
-Children can learn about the Iron Works history and about old working methods during a guided tour with the smith’s apprentice.
 The restaurants and cafés offer a break from exploring and there are lots of family friendly accommodations to choose from.